micolous/footswitch/README.md

 ![Footswitch built on Pro Micro](./images/pro-micro-footswitch.jpg)

+## How to build the footswitch

-## Parts list
+### Parts list

 * **An Arduino (ATmega32U4 strongly recommended).**

   Small Arduino boards based on ATmega32U4 without headers, such as the [Arduino Micro][] are best, because this gives you the most options.
 Similar third-party boards based on the ATmega32U4 like [Adafruit's ItsyBitsy 32U4][adafruit] and [SparkFun Pro Micro][] should also work.

-  _Avoid_ the serial-only boards that have a USB-TTL chip (eg: CH341, FT232R, PL2303) because they only work as a USB serial device, require drivers and a client to simulate keypresses (which [doesn't work reliably on macOS](#macos-notes)).
+  _Avoid_ the serial-only boards that have a USB-TTL chip (eg: CH341, FT232R, PL2303) because they only work as a USB serial device, require drivers and [a client to simulate keypresses](./client/README.md).

   Arduino boards that _only_ support "USB programming" _won't work at all_.
 This only affects some old, third-party boards.